Featuring his famous Vintage Oil Can Guitar

 “Neighbors strike a chord with their labor of love” FOX 9 NEWS

 Whether he is performing at popular venues around the mid-west, building custom oil can guitars, or teaching "blues for kid’s" programs, Joe’s dedication to the blues music is without question.
-While performing 150+ shows per year, Joe is becoming a very popular act.
+While performing 150+ shows per year, Joe is becoming a very popular act in high demand.

 His custom oil can guitars, "Hayburners," have been sold all over the world and have been featured on FOX 9 News, Blues in Britain Magazine, CNET, and The Drive Magazine.